 - to replace a teacher undertaking other duties or professional development;

-- to undertake a specific task or activity that requires a qualified teacher.
+- to undertake a specific task or activity that requires a registered teacher.

 If a replacement teacher is required for a period exceeding thirty consecutive working days the vacancy should be filled as a teaching service vacancy in accordance with the procedures set out in the Recruitment in School Guide.